RocioCarmonaMolero/TFMweb/README.md

 ### 1.2.
 Check ALDH conserved domains

-To verify which of our candidate proteins are aldolases, the presence of the ALDH-superfamily conserved domains was checked: 'PF00171.21', 'PF07368.10' and 'PF05893.13' in Pfam; 'PS00687' and 'PS00070' in ScanProsite; the accession 'cl11961' in the database of Conserved Domains of the NCBI; and the accession '53720' in the Superfamily database.
+To verify whether our candidate proteins are ALDH, the presence of the ALDH-superfamily conserved domains was manually checked: 'PF00171.21', 'PF07368.10' and 'PF05893.13' in Pfam; 'PS00687' and 'PS00070' in ScanProsite; the accession 'cl11961' in the database of Conserved Domains of the NCBI; and the accession '53720' in the Superfamily database.
 After this screen 36 proteins are selected, which will constitute a new vector called 'aldhcicer'.

 ### 1.3.
-BLASTP 'aldhcicer' against *Ca* genome
+BLASTP 'aldhcicer' against chickpea genome

 Once the aldehyde dehydrogenases of chickpea are identified, a BLASTP is performed against its own genome.
-In this way, it will be possible to include any protein that does not have high homology with the other species, since in this case the query proteins are from the same organism.
+In this way, it will be possible to include any protein that does not have high homology with the other species and detect the unpredicted ones, since the query sequences are from the same organism.
 One more protein was identified with the Pfam domain 'PF00171.21'.
-Thus, we conclude that the chickpea ALDH superfamily has 37 members.
+Thus, we conclude that the chickpea ALDH superfamily (CaALDHs) has 37 members.

 ## 2. Characterization of CaALDH

-For the characterization of the aldolases, attention was focused on obtaining the following properties:
+For the characterization of CaALDH, attention was focused on obtaining the following properties:
-* Number of amino acids (naa)
+* Amino acids number (naa)
-* Accession of your mRNA (accRNA)
+* mRNA accession (accRNA)
-* Length in bp of its RNA (RNAlen)
+* RNA length in bp (RNAlen)
-* Name of the gene locus (LOC)
+* Gene locus identifier (LOC)
-* Chromosome in which it is (chr)
+* Chromosome location (chr)
-* Number of exons (exon)
+* Exon number (exon)
-* Position of the start of the protein (startp)
+* Start position of the protein (startp)
-* Position of the end of the protein (stop)
+* Stop position (stop)
-* Molecular weight of the protein (mol_wg)
+* Molecular weight (mol_wg)

 In order to collect this information, the function [caracterization()](https://github.com/RocioCarmonaMolero/ScriptProteinas/blob/master/InformationProteins.R) is applied; naming the function [weight_prot()](https://github.com/RocioCarmonaMolero/ScriptProteinas/blob/master/get_mol_weight.R).

 Open access bioinformatic tools were also used to predict the subcellular location and the active center.
-This knowledges will also be helpful in the next step: the classification of proteins.
+This knowledges will also be helpful for the classification of proteins.
-For cell localization, [DeepLoc 1.0](http://www.cbs.dtu.dk/services/DeepLoc/), which differentiates between 10 eukaryotic protein locations: Cytoplasm, Extracellular, Mitochondria, Cell Membrane, Chloroplast, Golgi apparatus, Lysosome/Vacuole, Nucleus, Endoplasmic reticulum and Peroxisome; [SLP-Local](http://sunflower.kuicr.kyoto-u.ac.jp/~smatsuda/slplocal.html) and [TargetP 1.1](http://www.cbs.dtu.dk/services/TargetP/) were used.
-Moreover, DeepLoc 1.0 indicates whether it is a soluble or a membrane protein.
+For cell localization, [DeepLoc 1.0](http://www.cbs.dtu.dk/services/DeepLoc/), which differentiates between 10 eukaryotic protein locations: cytoplasm, extracellular, mitochondria, cell membrane, chloroplast, golgi apparatus, lysosome/vacuole, nucleus, endoplasmic reticulum and peroxisome; [SLP-Local](http://sunflower.kuicr.kyoto-u.ac.jp/~smatsuda/slplocal.html) and [TargetP 1.1](http://www.cbs.dtu.dk/services/TargetP/) were used.
+Moreover, DeepLoc indicates whether it is a soluble or membrane protein.
 In the membrane protein results, the transmembrane domain was verified by [Smart](http://smart.embl-heidelberg.de/)(Simple Modular Architecture Research Tool).
 In order to consolidate the chloroplast and mitochondria location results, the presence of chloroplast transit peptides (cTP) was confirmed by [ChloroP 1.1](http://www.cbs.dtu.dk/services/ChloroP/) and mitochondrial-targeting sequences (mTP) by [Mitoprot](https://ihg.gsf.de/ihg/mitoprot.html).
 For the active center, the protein sequences were analyzed with [PROSITE](https://prosite.expasy.org/), looking up the identification of the active center PS00687 (glutamic acid active site, E) and PS00070 (cysteine active site, C).
-In case another active site was found, it was also annotated.
+In case any other active site was found, it was also noted down.

 [PROPSEARCH](http://abcis.cbs.cnrs.fr/propsearch/) was used to determine the molecular function.
-Each protein was analyzed individually and the hits with highest probability were written down.
+Each protein was individually analyzed and the hits with the highest probability were written down.
 For the verification of these, it was checked whether the functional residues were conserved between query and hit.
-First through a database Blast search and after through an alignment between them with [Clustal Omega](http://www.clustal.org/omega/) program.
+First through a database BLAST search and after through an alignment between them with the [Clustal Omega](http://www.clustal.org/omega/) program.

 ![Scheme of the bioinformatic tools used for the characterization step](https://github.com/RocioCarmonaMolero/TFMweb/blob/master/function%20scheme.jpg)
 **Figure 1**.Scheme of the bioinformatic tools used for the characterization and its aim